iterative/mlem.ai/content/docs/start/packaging.md

-In this command, we specified that we want to build `rf` model with `pip` packager and then provided two arguments, `target` is the directory where the packager will write all the files and `package_name` that is the name of our package.
+In this command, we specified that we want to build `rf` model with `pip` packager and then provided two arguments, `target` is the directory where the packager will write all the files and `package_name` is the name of our package.

 <details>